Repository configuration

 File data store

 The file data store stores each binary in a file.
 The file name is the hash code of the content.
 When reading, the data is streamed directly from the file (no local or temporary copy of the file is created).
-The file data store does not use any local cache, that means content is directly read from the files as needed.
-New content is first stored in a temporary file, and later renamed / moved to the right place.
+The file data store doesn’t use any local cache, which means content is directly read from the files as needed.
+New content is first stored in a temporary file, and later renamed or moved to the right place.

-The configuration options are outlined in the API here FileDataStore
+The configuration options are outlined in the FileDataStore

 <DataStore class="org.apache.jackrabbit.core.data.FileDataStore">